 3. Becoming a Perfect Payer

 What is a perfect payer?
-A perfect payer simply describes a payer who makes on-time payments using the least expensive payment channel and takes full advantage of available payment incentives.
+A perfect payer simply describes a payer who makes on-time payments using the least expensive payment channel and takes full advantage of any available payment incentives.
 By becoming a perfect payer, an accounts payable manager can save money and time on a larger scale.
-But how can an accounts payable manager determine the most effective payment channel from several payment options?
-How can AP managers schedule payments on time when they have so many different payments to manage?
-For accounts payable managers, the trick is to automate the process to take advantage of available savings and virtual card account rebate programs.

 4. Determining Efficiencies of Offsite or Onsite Check Printing